Cr4sh/openreil/README.md

 OpenREIL uses separate 1-bit registers to represent `ZF`, `PF`, `CF`, `AF`, `SF` and `OF` bits of `EFLAGS` register.

-Example of IR code for `test eax, eax` x86 instruction which sets some of these bits:
+Example of IR code for `test eax, eax` x86 instruction that sets some of these bits:

 ```
 ;